top of page

 Pre-Upgrade Tasks

-Make sure you backup your database before performing the upgrade and also check application compatibility with the new version of the Oracle database.
+Backup your database before performing the upgrade and also check application compatibility with the new version of the Oracle database.

 Run the 19c pre-install package on Linux to complete all OS level pre-requisites